alperengozeten/ErasMOVE-app/README.md

 ## :man_office_worker: :woman_office_worker: What Department Coordinator Can Do in ErasMOVE

 -   Will be able to see the placements of the students listed with decreasing scores calculated by considering students’ ENG 101/102 grades and their CGPA.

--   Will be able to approve the language proficiency of students applying to universities with language requirements other than English, like German, French, etc.
+-   Will be able to approve the language proficiency of students applying to universities with language requirements other than English; like German, French, etc, according to the results of the language exams conducted by Bilkent University.

 -   Will be able to make changes to the announcement page where the information related to application deadlines and conditions will be displayed.